kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 SI has the ability to launch Spring Batch jobs via messeging, allowing for event-driven batch process.
 In addition, SI can be used to scale out Spring Batch using partitioning.
-This provides the ability to partition big batch jobs over many nodes using message channels as the coordination fabric[8].
+This provides the ability to partition big batch jobs over many nodes using message channels as the coordination fabric[^psi].

 * __GUI designer in SpringSource Tool Suite__ - Simple designer will help you with fast modelling of flows and let you visualize your configuration file adhoc.
 Mark Fisher about GUI designer: